If you are struggling to choose between Light Roast vs Dark Roast Coffee, read this article to find out more.

 Light Roast: For someone who likes a light tasting coffee, the Light Roast is a good choice.
 This has less caffeine and less body.
 For the person who wants a strong and full-bodied taste, the Dark Roast is their cup of tea.
 Both tastes can be found in this type of coffee.
 One major advantage is that the Light Roast makes a slightly sweeter coffee, which helps with digestion.

 Both have their own set of advantages and disadvantages, so the differences are largely determined by the different reasons for choosing them.
 But generally speaking, the differences in the effects of Light and Dark Roast Coffee is more dramatic.
 One main reason to choose the Light Roast is that it tends to be the lowest in caffeine.
-It also has less in terms of natural oils and bitter, fruity flavours.
-But the big difference here is the level of aroma that the Light Roast has, which gives it a milder and mellower flavour.
+It also has less in terms of natural oils and bitter, fruity flavors.
+But the big difference here is the level of aroma that the Light Roast has, which gives it a milder and mellower flavor.

 More Differences With Light Roast vs Dark Roast